acconeer/acconeer-python-exploration/docs/exploration_tool/faq.rst

 #) Dropdown menu is out of position

    This is a known issue on for Qt when running Wayland display server.
-The issue is fixed for Qt verison >= 6.4.0.
+The issue is fixed for Qt version >= 6.4.0.
    (See related issue: https://bugreports.qt.io/browse/QTBUG-85297)

 #) ``malloc_consolidate(): unaligned fastbin chunk detected`` appears in the console when running ET